neildc/haskell-toy-robot/README.md

    - [x] REPORT
      - REPORT will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.
+   - [] PLACE_OBJECT

+    - [ ] When moving  should be prevented from bumping into previously placed objects on the tabletop surface.
+    - [ ] PLACE_OBJECT should place an object in front of the current location For example if the toy robot is at location (0,0) and facing EAST, an object should be placed in location (1,0).

+0 0 0 0 0
+0 0 0 0 0
+0 0 0 0 0
+0 0 0 0 0
+> 0 0 0 0

+0 0 0 0 0
+0 0 0 0 0
+0 0 0 0 0
+0 0 0 0 0
+> $ 0 0 0

+Placing out of bounds?
+0 0 0 0 0
+0 0 0 0 0
+0 0 0 0 0
+0 0 0 0 0
+V 0 0 0 0

+0 0 0 0 0
+0 0 0 0 0
+0 0 0 0 0
+0 0 0 0 0
+V 0 0 0 0

+$ -> Obstacle
+0 -> table positions
+[<, >, v, ^] -> Robot

+0 0 0 0 0
+0 0 0 0 0
+0 0 0 0 0
+0 0 0 0 0
+0 0 0 0 0

+Extension 1: Obstacles
+Extend the Toy Robot with a PLACE_OBJECT command, to place an object on the tabletop surface.

+When moving the toy robot it should be prevented from bumping into previously placed objects on the tabletop surface.
+PLACE_OBJECT should place an object in front of the current location of the toy robot.

+For example if the toy robot is at location (0,0) and facing EAST, an object should be placed in location (1,0).